LukaLambrecht/dialstools/datasets/README.md

 - `-t / --metype`: type of MEs (choose from "h1d" or "h2d"), needed for correct DIALS syntax.
 Note: --menames json files with mixed 1D and 2D MEs are not supported, they should be splitted and submitted separately.
 - `-w / --workspace`: DIALS-workspace, see [the documentation](https://github.com/cms-DQM/dials-py?tab=readme-ov-file#workspace), default is `tracker`.
 - `-o / --outputdir`: output directory.
-- `--splitdatasets`: split into separate jobs per dataset (Note: any regex-style wildcards are transfered verbatim to the DIALS API, and hence jobs are split before rather than after the expansion of these wildcards).
+- `--splitdatasets`: split into separate jobs per dataset.
+Note: any regex-style wildcards are transfered verbatim to the DIALS API, and hence jobs are split before rather than after the expansion of these wildcards.
+In other words, there will be one job per line in the provided json file, which may map to one or multiple datasets using regex-style wildcards provided to the DIALS API.
 - `--splitmes`: split into separate jobs per ME (Note: any regex-style wildcards are transfered verbatim to the DIALS API, and hence jobs are split before rather than after the expansion of these wildcards).
+In other words, there will be one job per line in the provided json file, which may map to one or multiple MEs using regex-style wildcards provided to the DIALS API.
-- `--runmode`: choose from `local` (to run in terminal) or `condor` (to run in job)
+- `--runmode`: choose from `local` (to run in terminal) or `condor` (to run in HTCondor job)

 If everything goes well, one `parquet` file per ME and per dataset will be created in the output directory, containing a `pandas` `DataFrame` with the requested monitoring elements.
+Note that the output files are always split per individual ME and dataset, even if multiple MEs and/or datasets were provided (using regex-style wildcards).
 It is advised to always try first running locally (i.e. not in job submission) on a single dataset and for a single ME, to see if everything runs fine.
 You can also add the option `--test` to truncate the data and make the test run much faster.